The Cambridge Chop House – Cambridge

 Rhubarb tart.

 My family and I had an excellent time at The Chop House.
 It was everything I had heard and more.
 The steak quality, as expected, was superb and the staff were friendly, polite, and attentive.
-The selection of locally sourced draft beer was a real nice touch and the wine was excellent.
-I’m honestly struggling to find a criticism and I’m already counting down the days till I return so I can move down the menu to their more robust selection of steak cuts.
+The selection of locally sourced draft beer was a real nice touch and the wine selection was excellent.
+I am honestly struggling to find a single criticism and am already counting down the days till I return, so I can move down the menu to their more robust selection of steak cuts.

-This has to be one of my favourite restaurants in Cambridge. πŸ‘πŸ†
+This has to be one of my favourite restaurants in Cambridge. 👍🏆

 Thanks for reading!